rjaus2026-coder/cycle-stock-availability-analysis/README.md

 - Strong availability was achieved under a stricter baseline SLA
 - Performance showed lower volatility and earlier stabilization than the U.S.
-- From 2023 to 2025, deseasonalized dispatch performance improved approximately 39%
-- January-February seasonal delays improved approximately 58%
+- Canadian cycle stock delays reduced by approximately 25-30% versus the 2023 baseline
 - Stability reflected lower volume, single-warehouse execution, and reduced exposure to upstream disruption

+### North America

+- Blended total cycle stock dispatch-time performance improved by approximately 32% from January 2023 to March 2025
+- January-February seasonal dispatch delays reduced by approximately 52% across North America from 2023 to 2025
+- Inventory health and working capital efficiency improved without relying on inventory inflation

 ## Seasonal Findings

 - January-February seasonality was the primary driver of inflated annual averages
+- Seasonal reductions should be assessed by comparing January-February performance from 2023 to January-February performance in 2025
 - Canada showed a steady seasonal recovery from 2023 to 2025
 - The U.S. experienced its weakest seasonal performance in early 2024 due to poor GDC replenishment execution and the limited effectiveness of the initial planning solution
-- Post-intervention enforcement materially reduced seasonal volatility in 2025
+- Post-intervention enforcement materially reduced seasonal volatility in 2025, contributing to the approximately 52% January-February dispatch delay reduction across North America

 ## Key Takeaways